WHO HAVE YOU FOUND?

 Paul queries, “How then shall they call on Him in whom they have not believed?
 And how shall they believe in Him of whom they have not heard?

 buy zovirax online www.conci.com/wp-content/languages/new/online/zovirax.html no prescription

 And how shall they hear without a preacher?”
 (Rom.
 10:12-14 NKJV).

 Beloved, the truth is that your relations and friends who are not yet saved are fast drowning and perishing in the deep ocean of sin, gasping heavily for eternal life in Christ Jesus.
 Apparently, you need to act fast before they pass away to eternity without Christ.

 It is not enough to invite or bring them to your church, you should also see to it that you prayerfully and personally invite and bring them to Christ.

 It is God’s desire to save you and your household (Acts 16:31).
 The Lord Jesus found and saved you first, like Andrew and Philip, so that you may seek for and find other members of your family and bring them to the Lord Jesus.

 Arise and go out today to seek, find and bring your lost and perishing relations and friends to the Saviour, the Lord Jesus Christ, before it is too late.

 The Scripture testifies “…He who wins souls is wise.”
 (Prov.
 11:30 NKJV).

 Prayer: My Dear Heavenly Father, thank you for sending Jesus Christ to find and fish me out of the deep ocean of sin.
-Forgive me Lord for my slothfulness, complacency and indifference towards finding and seeking for the lost.
-My Dear Holy Spirit, teach and help me today to become actively involved in the seeking and rescuing operation of the drowning and perishing souls, in Jesus’ name.
+I repent today of my slothfulness, complacency and indifference towards finding and seeking for the lost.
+My Dear Holy Spirit, teach and help me today to become actively involved in the rescuing operation of the drowning and perishing souls, in Jesus’ name.
 Amen.